MarekGabriel/FreeCodeCamp_demographic-data-analyzer/README.md

 * Income analysis based on education level
 * Work hours statistics
 * Country-based income comparisons
-* Most popular accupation data
+* Most popular occupation data

 All analysis is performed using Python, primarily with the Pandas library.